pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 ```bash
 # customers,employees,offices,orderdetails,orders,payment_view_with_dates,payments,productlines,products,simple_table
 ```
+Another option would have been to extract the data into a Python variable, and then perform a transpose operation.

 If we want to insert spaces after each comma, we can do it with the following.